 RPKI and the secure inter-domain routing group and the ITF, a lot of

 acronyms there I know.
 But there's a lot of work gong on underway to build

-With that system, organizations can sort of autonomously make
+With that system, organizations can sort of autonomously make choices about

 how they want to route things on the Internet.
 But they also are going to